Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Discussion

-Second, compared to prior studies about malicious selling strategies in TV shopping, our study identified new malicious strategies: Sophistry, Forced Subscription, Forced Endorsement, Retaining Customers, Egoistic Norms.
-These strategies were enabled by the frequent and various interactions between the streamer and viewers, such as the streamer's verbal communication and viewers' comments in the chat channel, sending gifts and likes.
-It shows a trend that malicious selling strategies should be more paid attention to when the interaction between the seller and customers is more frequent and diverse.
+Second, compared to prior studies about malicious selling strategies during TV shopping and social shopping, our study identified new malicious strategies: Forced Subscription, Forced Endorsement, Playacting, Fuzzy Targeting, Sophistry, Retaining Customers, Egoistic Norms, and Disgracing Others.
+These strategies were enabled by the frequent and various interactions between a streamer and their viewers, such as the streamer's verbal communication and viewers' comments in the chat channel, sending gifts, and likes.
+This demonstrates how more attention needs to be paid to malicious selling strategies when the interaction between the seller and customers is more frequent and diverse.